mattcoding4days/Riker/README.md

 > Riker will make the project in the directory that you are in when you run the program
 >
 > Please Note that Riker has been made to my own specifications and needs, it is for Linux development
-> only Make as a build system is supported, Riker revolved around the specifications of my University
+> only Make as a build system is supported, Riker revolves around the specifications set forth
+> by my University
+>
+> Yes, Riker is named after Captain Picards first office, I am a StarTrek Nerd